FlossWare-Archives/scripts/README.md

 The line `$WORKSPACE/../FlossWare-scripts/bash/openshift/openshift-push-to-gitrepo.sh` will commit and tag your `pom.xml` and push it out to either [GitHub] (https://github.com/) or [Bitbucket] (https://bitbucket.org/).

-Please note, supply the appropriate values to the `maven-publish.sh` script based upon your account.
+Please note, supply the appropriate values to the `maven-publish.sh` script based upon your account - see the Bintray section below for more information.

 #### RPM